 All UW-Madison faculty/staff/students will be assigned the educational license, everyone else will have the basic license.
 Campus leadership is currently reviewing licensing designations for all other UW-Madison affiliates.

 Office 365 service accounts are not automatically activated for Zoom.
-Please see UW-Madison Zoom - Getting Started with Service Accounts if you want to request activation for your service account.
+Please see UW-Madison Zoom - Service Account Request if you want to request activation for your service account.

 Anyone with a valid email address.
-Depending on the settings for the meeting, participation can be limited to those with a Zoom account (any Zoom tenant or consumer Zoom is fine).
+Depending on the settings for the meeting, participation can be limited to those with a Zoom account (any Zoom tenant or consumer Zoom works too).

 Yes.
 As long as they are logging into their personal Zoom account via the web client using the same email account they were invited with.